What you'll learn

 Course description

-We will think about and test a range of aspects of space planning for academic libraries, including space design, understanding the library’s relationship with the broader institution, and specific impacts on space design.
+We will think about and test a range of aspects of space planning for academic libraries, including space design, understanding the library’s relationship with the broader institution, trends in academic libraries, and specific impacts on space design.

 You may also like